A Mythical and Misunderstood Number: EMR 101

-- Over the past several years, the NCCI has implemented an Experience Rating Adjustment for all medical-only claims to encourage reporting.
-What this means for you as an employer is that for all medical-only claims, you’ll receive a 70 percent discount on the workers’ compensation claim amount that’s applied to your experience mod.
 For example: If you’ve got a $10,000 medical-only claim, only $3,000 will be applied to your experience mod.
 However, if that claim has any loss time attributed to it, all $10,000 will be applied to the experience mod, having a far greater impact on your ultimate costs.
-Keep in mind, this 1-year discount doesn’t impact the mod for just that year but actually three years due to the fact the mod is based off a 3-year rolling period.
+Keep in mind, this 1-year discount doesn’t impact the EMR for just that year but actually three years due to the fact the rate is based off a 3-year rolling period.

-The key to the experience mod is being aware!
-Holmes Murphy has countless predictive modeling tools that can both project a future mod, along with verify the accuracy of a current mod.
-This data can be used to project costs, determine the advantage/disadvantage you have in comparison to your competitors, and give you a better understanding of the potential return on investment (ROI) from improvements to your mod.
+The key to the experience modification rate is being aware!
+Holmes Murphy has countless predictive modeling tools that can both project a future EMR, along with verify the accuracy of a current rate.
+This data can be used to project costs, determine the advantage/disadvantage you have in comparison to your competitors, and give you a better understanding of the potential return on investment (ROI) from improvements to your EMR.

 After all that, I’m sure you have questions!
 What are they?
 How can we help?
 Let us know by commenting below!
 We’re here to assist in any way that we can.

 Published on: 06.13.16